artica/website/_posts/blog/2013-11-16-processing-campo-de-flores.markdown

 <img src="/assets/images/2013-11-16-processing-campo-de-flores-1.jpg"/>

 We been getting some great results from the students.
 To give you an example, some of them already managed to get their own version of pong up and running after just 2 classes and having no prior programming knowledge!
+We are very proud of them and look forward to seeing their final works at the end of the month.

-The teachers from Campo de Flores even wrote <a href="http://campodeflores.com/blog/2013/11/05/inovar-com-processing/">a post on their news blog</a> (in Portuguese) about it.
+The teachers from Campo de Flores also wrote <a href="http://campodeflores.com/blog/2013/11/05/inovar-com-processing/">a post on their news blog</a> (in Portuguese) about the workshop.